 - 2 large eggs lightly beaten

-- 1 can 15.5 ounce white beans, drained and rinsed
+- 15.5 ounce can white beans drained and rinsed

 - 18 6-inch white corn tortillas